 process could be created in three different ways:

 ProcessBuilderExpression(recommended to use in commands only);

-- by creating new instance of the ProcessHandler class; this method is recommended only if the above two do not fit you, for example when you are creating a run configuration for remote debugging and you do not really need to start a process.
+- by creating new instance of ProcessHandler class; this method is recommended only if the above two do not fit you, for example when you creating a run configuration for remote debug and do not really need to start a process.

 The executor itself consists of the following sections:

 - "for" section where the configuration this executor is for and an alias for it is specified;